 Welcome to The Brain Institute of America.

-The Brain Institute of America is a biomedical research company and operates within a shared laboratory setting in Groton, CT with access to state of the art equipment and facilities.
+The Brain Institute of America is a biomedical research company operating in New Haven, CT with access to state of the art equipment and facilities.
 Currently we are in Phase I development which is geared towards developing biomarkers for clinical use.
 In phase II, curated biomarkers will be commercialized into a product for clinical testing and use.

 We thank everyone for their kind support in developing our programs!